What is an investigational drug?

 An investigational drug is one that is under study and is not approved by the U.S. Food and Drug Administration (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

 Tucaresol was studied for its ability to help restore or boost the immune systems of HIV-infected individuals.
-The drug may help to repair damage that HIV has done to the immune system and protect the long-term health of HIV-infected individuals.3-6
+The drug may help to repair damage that HIV has done to the immune system and to protect the long-term health of HIV-infected individuals.3

 Clinical trials are conducted in phases.
-Each phase has a different purpose and helps researchers answer different questions.7
+Each phase has a different purpose and helps researchers answer different questions.4

 Tucaresol is being studied in Phase II clinical trials.2

-A Phase I/II study compared the immune modulating effects of tucaresol in four groups of HIV-infected participants.
+Purpose: The purpose of this study was to look at the safety and immune-modulating effects of tucaresol in different groups of HIV-infected participants.